MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botanical/morphology.md

 The pedicel connecting the capitula to the stem ranges from 1-10 cm in length. and the involucre (composed of 5-8 phyllaries) shields florets and enhances aesthetics.
 That said, this plant provides pollinators with a steady nectar supply as it blooms from late spring to early autumn.

-The full description of the Achillea millefolium flowers morphology is given in the following list.
+The full description of the Achillea millefolium inflorescence morphology is given in the following list.

 - **Inflorescence Type**:  Achillea millefolium bears compound inflorescences known as corymbs.
 These corymbs consist of multiple individual flowerheads or capitula, each housing numerous tiny florets.
 The inflorescence structure is typically flat-topped, with florets radiating outward, making it an attractive choice for pollinators seeking nectar and pollen.
 - **Capitulum Diameter**:  The diameter of the individual capitulum in Achillea millefolium typically ranges from 2 to 4 centimeters, although variations can occur based on environmental factors and cultivar differences.
 This compact arrangement allows for a high concentration of florets in a relatively small space.